nemanjatan/delivery-app-strategy-pattern/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any bugs or improvements.

 ### License
 This project is open-sourced under the MIT License.
-See the LICENSE file for more details.